openopus-org/concertmaster_api/README.md

 It's mainly the data provider for the Concertmaster player (https://github.com/adrianosbr/concertmaster_player), but it can be used in any application.

+# Dependencies

+This API relies on an utilities library (https://github.com/adrianosbr/openopus_utils).
+Clone it beforehand.

 # Steps to install

 1. Clone the git repository (for example, in the /var/www/ folder)